- Open for applications

 Funded by BEIS

-- British citizens and nationals from the European Economic Area are eligible, regardless of where their doctorate was obtained.
+- British citizens and any nationals from the European Economic Area are eligible, regardless of where their doctorate was obtained.
 Anyone of any nationality who has a doctorate from a UK university is eligible.
 If an applicant does not meet the prior categories, they may be accepted if they can demonstrate ‘strong prior association’ with the UK academic community.
-This typically means a current significant period of employment at a UK institution in either a teaching or research position at a postdoctorate level, which is not permanent.
+This typically means a current significant period – with a minimum period of one year, which will need to be completed prior to your application being submitted - of employment at a UK institution in either a teaching or research position which is not permanent.
 Postgraduate degrees (MA or MSc) do not count.

 - No applicant who has been appointed to a permanent academic post in an institution of higher education at any time in their career will be eligible.